 A central component of the program is the recruiting, training and coordinating of volunteers.
 During the 2020 growing season, 172 volunteers contributed a total of 1019.5 hours gleaning, distributing, and processing fresh produce.
 The remarkable generosity of our local farmers and the strong support we have received from volunteers leads us to believe that collectively we can be successful in addressing food insecurity in our community.

 In 2015, the collaborative started an initiative to create five food hubs, which would each include expanded freezer and cooler capacity to improve food storage and significantly decrease waste.
 The hubs are being located in key locations throughout the county, each supporting four to five food pantries from their surrounding communities.
 These hubs will not only decrease waste and improve food quality, but will significantly lower transportation costs and thereby operating costs for the local pantries.
 As of 2019, hubs are now operational in Kingston, Ellenville Rosendale, New Paltz and Woodstock.

 In addition to the collaborative’s efforts described above, the agencies supporting the collaborative also provided assistance and volunteers to help Family achieve other significant food security goals, including:

-Under the direction of Family of Ellenville, the agency received and distributed 106,200 pounds of food from the Walmart facility in Kerhonkson as part of the Feeding America program to food pantries, soup kitchens, churches and shelters throughout the county.
+- The agency’s Family of Ellenville program received 73,370 pounds of food from the Walmart facility in Kerhonkson as part of the Feeding America program and distributed it to food pantries, soup kitchens, churches and shelters throughout the southern part of the county.